chmaha/channel-splitter/README.md

 #### Requirements: SoX

-Split any number of audio files into smaller channel groups via a numeric pattern made up of single digits.
+Split any number of audio files (wav, flac, aiff or wv) into smaller channel groups via a numeric pattern made up of single digits.

 ### Examples